Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Constant scalar curvature K ahler cone metrics

 \subsection{Geodesics in the space of K\"ahler cone metrics}

 The $L^2$ metric is extended in the space $\mathcal H_\beta$.
 It is shown in \cite{MR3405866} that the geodesic equation is a degenerate complex Monge-Amp\`ere equation with cone singularities in the product manifold $\mathfrak X=X\times [0,1]\times S^1$.
-The existence and regularity of cone geodesic with cone angle in the whole interval $0<\beta\leq 1$ is completed in \cite{arXiv:1709.09616}, and the half angle cone geodesic ($0<\beta<\frac{1}{2}$) has better regularity, as shown in \cite{MR3405866}.
+The existence, uniqueness and regularity of cone geodesic with cone angle in the whole interval $0<\beta\leq 1$ are completely proved in \cite{MR4020314}, by solving the boundary value problem of the approximation equation